-Mowat-Wilson syndrome (MWS) is a rare genetic disorder that may be apparent at birth or in the first year of life.
-MWS is characterized by mental retardation, distinctive facial features and seizures.
-Other congenital anomalies occur in some individuals and can include a gastrointestinal disease known as Hirschsprung disease in which a narrowing of a portion of the colon is present, heart (cardiac) defects, kidney (renal) abnormalities, male genital abnormalities and short stature.
-Some affected individuals may not be recognized until childhood or adulthood, especially when Hirschsprung disease is not present.
-Mowat-Wilson syndrome is caused by an abnormality in ZFHX1B gene that is usually the result of a new genetic change (mutation) in the affected person.
+Mowat-Wilson syndrome (MWS) is a rare genetic disorder that may be apparent at birth or later in childhood.
+MWS is characterized by intellectual disability, distinctive facial features and seizures.
+Other congenital anomalies occur in some individuals and can include a gastrointestinal disease known as Hirschsprung disease (40-50% of individuals) in which a narrowing of a portion of the colon is present, heart (cardiac) defects, kidney (renal) abnormalities, male genital abnormalities and short stature.
+Some affected individuals may not be recognized until childhood or adulthood, especially when Hirschsprung disease (HSCR) is not present.
+MWS is caused by an abnormality in the ZEB2 gene that is usually the result of a new genetic change (mutation) in the affected person.

 International Foundation for Functional Gastrointestinal Disorders

 NIH/National Institute of Child Health and Human Development

 31 Center Dr

 Building 31, Room 2A32

 Bethesda, MD 20892

 Association of Genetic Support of Australasia, Inc.

 66 Albion Street

 Tel: +61 2 9211 1462